algernon/madness/resources/pages/about/for-recruiters/index.markdown

 * I like attending and speaking at conferences.
 * My heart lies with functional programming languages, Clojure, in particular (but Haskell is great too).
-* I like smart collegues and a great company spirit.
+* I prefer if my values, and the values the company holds, align, at least partially.
+This is something I'll be the judge of.